 Step 2.
 Complete the application

-Review the Ignition Interlock Program Participant Guide (TRANS3) prior to purchasing your application form, which is available free of charge at any Alberta registry agent, or refer to the Ignition Interlock Program Participant Guide.
+Review the Ignition Interlock Program Participant Guide (PDF, 108 KB) prior to purchasing your application form, also available for free at any Alberta registry agent.

 Step 3.
 Submit the application

-Submit the Ignition Interlock Program Application form either by email (in PDF format) or fax to Alberta Transportation and Economic Corridors Driver Fitness and Monitoring.
+Submit the Ignition Interlock Program Application form either by email (in PDF format) or fax to:

-If you lost your approval letter from Driver Fitness and Monitoring for participation in the Ignition Interlock Program, contact Smart Start directly to schedule your installation at 1-844-432-4776.
-A replacement copy of your approval letter from Driver Fitness and Monitoring is not required as Smart Start will receive electronic notification of your approval to participate.
+If you lost your approval letter for participation in the Ignition Interlock Program, contact Smart Start directly to schedule your installation.

-If you have lost your Certificate of Installation for the interlock device, contact Smart Start at 1-844-432-4776 to obtain a replacement copy.
+If you have lost your Certificate of Installation for the interlock device, contact Smart Start to get a replacement copy.

-If you lost your original Ignition Interlock Program Application and had not yet submitted it to Driver Fitness and Monitoring for approval, you must purchase another Ignition Interlock Program Application from any Alberta registry agent.
+If you lost your original Ignition Interlock Program Application and had not yet submitted it to us for approval, you must purchase another Ignition Interlock Program Application from any Alberta registry agent.

 Step 4.
 You will be notified by mail

-Driver Fitness and Monitoring will notify you by mail of whether or not you have been accepted to participate in the Ignition Interlock Program.
+We will notify you by mail of whether you have been accepted to participate in the Ignition Interlock Program.

-It can take up to 30 days for your application to be processed plus additional time for the application to be mailed to you.
-If it has been more than 40 days since you applied, contact Driver Fitness and Monitoring.
+It can take up to 30 days for your application to be processed plus additional time for the approval letter to be mailed to you.
+Contact us if it has been more than 40 days since.

-If you are accepted, you will receive the signed, approved application in the mail along with the following information:
+If you are accepted, you will receive the signed and approved application in the mail along with the following information: